abhyuday-fr/web-grapher-mirror/Readme.md

 - **In-Memory Caching**: Results are cached to provide faster responses for frequently mapped sites.
 - **Redis Integration**: For production deployments, the backend supports Redis to maintain cache persistence across server restarts.
 - **Rate Limiting**: Built-in concurrency control protects the server and the target website from being overwhelmed by requests.

+## Architecture
+The project consists of two main components:

+1. **Backend (Go/Fiber)**: A high-performance server that handles web requests, performs the crawling logic, and serves static files.

+2. **Frontend (HTML/CSS/JS)**: A client-side interface that renders the D3.js graph and manages user interactions via an intuitive UI.

+## Local Development

+To run the project locally, follow these steps:

+1. Prerequisites: Ensure you have Go installed on your machine.

+2. Setup: Clone the repository and navigate to the project root.

+3. Run: Execute the following commands in your terminal:
+    ```
+      go mod tidy
+      go run main.go
+    ```
+4. Access: Open your browser and navigate to http://localhost:3000.

+## Deployment to Render

+## Technical Details

+* Crawler: Utilizes the Colly library for efficient and structured web scraping.

+* Server: Uses the Fiber framework for routing and HTTP management.

+* Visualization: Uses D3.js to calculate forces, collisions, and positions for node rendering.

+* Styling: Uses Tailwind CSS for a modern, responsive user interface.

+## Project Structure
+* main.go: The central Go server and crawler logic.

+* public/index.html: The main entry point for the frontend.

+* public/styles/main.css: Stylesheet for the application interface and glassmorphism components.

+* public/scripts/app.js: The JavaScript logic for D3.js graph generation and UI event handling.